bigpicture-kr/ivete/README.md

 #### Step 1.
 Train model

 Ivete requires a checkpoint file of the trained model to run.
 It doesn't provide features for model training.
 Therefore, you need to train model using a different framework.
-It doesn't matter which framework is used to train.

 It is recommended to use the [🧐MiNSU](https://github.com/bigpicture-kr/MiNSU) to train model.
+But doesn't matter which framework is used to train.

 #### Step 2.
 Import python libraries